fastoch/JavaScript/Back_End_Dev & APIs.md

   - an object is recommended for bigger projects, but a simple string like the following example will do for a small project:
   - `"author": "Jane Doe",`

+>[!important]
+>Remember that you're writing JSON, so all field names must use double quotes and be separated with a comma.